makeruniverse/docs/docs/makerblog/blog.md

 Most jobs are universal and long lasting: (1) getting from A to B (2) living healthy (3) finding partners (4) reducing stress (5) making decisions, etc.

-New products succeed, if they help someone get a job done in a better way.(HR)
+New products, that succeed, help someone get a job done in a better way.(HR)

 ### Startups fail